Japanese star Honda joins Melbourne Victory

 "So I'm satisfied, I look forward to playing as soon as possible."

-Honda has enjoyed a stellar career, winning four titles with Russian giants CSKA, while he won the 2016 Supercoppa Italiana during his time in Milan.
+Honda has enjoyed a stellar career, winning four titles with Russian giant CSKA, while he won the 2016 Supercoppa Italiana during his time in Milan.

 "It's obviously an added benefit to have him a part of our AFC Asian Champions League campaign too."